Holiday stamp: United States

-On 12 August 2011, a new version of the Eid stamp, a Forever stamp for first-class mail, was issued.
+On 12 August 2011, a new version of the Eid stamp, a "forever" stamp for first-class mail, was issued.
 With a red background, its calligraphy (i.e., text) is distinctly different from the 2001 stamp with a blue background.
-On the Forever stamp, the text in the upper left corner is "2011 USA", and text in the upper right, running vertically, reads "FOREVER."
-Text running across bottom reads "EID GREETINGS."
+On the forever stamp, the text in the upper left corner is "2011 USA", and text in the upper right, running vertically, reads "FOREVER".
+Text running across bottom reads "EID GREETINGS".

 Pakistan is among the other countries with an Eid stamp.

 Hanukkah stamp

-United States & Israel
+United States and Israel

-The U.S. Postal Service issued a 32-cent stamp on October 22, 1996 as a joint issue with Israel.
+The U.S. Postal Service issued a 32-cent stamp on October 22, 1996, as a joint issue with Israel.
 Hanukkah commemorates the revolt led by Judah Maccabee against the government of Antiochus IV in 165 BC.
 This initial printing produced 103.5 million stamps and in it was re-issued in 1999 in a 33-cent value.

 The Israeli stamp employs the same multi-colored menorah design, by American Hannah Smotrich, a graduate of the Yale School of Art.
 Israel also issued a first-day cover as well as a souvenir sheet, which shows both stamps (pictured on left).
 As a unique feature, this was this first self-adhesive stamp in Israel.

 In 2004, the U.S. issued another Hanukkah stamp depicting a photograph of a dreidel (a spinning toy with four sides), with the word 'Hanukkah' in the background.
 The dreidel shown was purchased in Jerusalem by an American couple.
 The stamp was first issued on October 15 in New York.
 The initial version of the stamp has been reissued; in 2006 it was 39 cents, in 2007, it was 41 cents stamp, and in 2008 it was a 42 cent stamp.

 In 2013 United States Postal Service issued a new version of Hanukkah stamp which depicted menorah again.
 The stamp was issued on November 19 in New York.